The complete guide to wearing a collar pin (and how a collar bar and collar clip are different)

 - And elevate the knot

-While they tend to make an appearance in pop culture every now and again (e.g. James Bond, Gordon Gecko, some of the guys on Mad Men, etc.), they have never quite been what I would call mainstream.
+While they tend to make an appearance in pop culture every now and again (e.g. James Bond, Gordon Gecko, etc.), they have never quite been what I would call mainstream.
 After all, a collar bar is not casual, nor can it be.
 The act of tightening the shirt collar and neck tie together is one of formality and attention to detail.
 So, if you’re going to wear one of these, make sure that the rest of your wardrobe is equally in check.

 Have a handle on history?
 Good.
-I really believe that by understanding where our menswear traditions come from, we’re better suited to apply them in today’s world and build our own personal brand.
+I really believe that by understanding where our menswear traditions come from, we’re better suited to apply them today.
 That being said, let’s take a close look at each of the three collar accessories: the collar bar, the collar pin, and the collar clip.

 The collar bar